kabircse/sage/docs.md

                 $rs = $this->address->get_by_pdo_query()->fetchAll();
                 //prepare through pdo object from model
                 $rs = $this->address->get_by_pdo_prepare([5]);
+                return view('demo/index',['address'=>$rs]);
             }
     ?>

 ### Model:
 For using model you have to create a model class to app/models path extending BaseModel class.
-There are several ways to access data from database, you can use separate model or you can use base model directly in your controller creating an instance of base model.
+There are several ways to access data from a database, you can use separate model, or you can use base model directly in your controller creating an instance of base model.

 #### Using Custom model:
 We are using Address model class to our above controller.
 Access data from the address table using address model class.